The skin: the essentials of its structure, its functions and its balance

 Our skin is much more than just a covering.
 A fully-fledged organ, it is essential to the balance of our entire body.
 It protects us from the outside world while ensuring constant exchanges with our environment.

-Better understanding its structure , its roles and the mechanisms that govern its balance means understanding the behavior of our skin and why some skins become dry, sensitive, reactive or prone to skin imbalances .
+Getting to know your Understanding the structure, its roles, and the mechanisms that govern its balance is key to understanding the behavior of our skin and why some skin types become dry, sensitive, and reactive. or prone to skin imbalances.

 Along with the intestines, the skin is one of the largest organs in our body.
 In adults, it represents on average¹: